Covert learning and disclosure: Model

-\begin{remark} When restricting attention to verifiability structures in which beliefs determine messages, it is without further loss to restrict the sender to choosing signals such that $\mathcal{S} \subseteq [0,1]$ and $\pi(1|s) = s$ for all $s \in \mathcal{S}$.
-With this normalization, the signal realization $s$ coincides with the sender's own private posterior belief about the state.
-I shall sometimes refer to $s$ as the sender's (interim) \emph{type}.
-When beliefs determine messages, only the sender's private posterior belief determines what she can communicate, so we can lighten notation further by omitting the dependence of $M$ on the signal.
-Henceforth $M$ will simply denote a mapping assigning to each $s \in [0,1]$ a finite set of messages $M(s)$. \end{remark}
+\begin{remark} Given the restriction to verifiability structures in which beliefs determine messages, it follows that: \begin{enumerate}[label=(\roman*)] \item It is without further loss to restrict the sender to choosing signals taking values in $[0,1]$ and such that each realization coincides with the sender's own private posterior belief about the state (i.e., such that $\pi(1|s) = s$ when $s \in [0,1]$ realizes).
+I shall frequently refer to $s$ as the sender's \emph{type}. \item We can lighten notation further by omitting the dependence of $M$ on the signal $(\mathcal{S},\pi)$.
+Henceforth $M$ will simply denote a mapping assigning to each $s \in [0,1]$ a non-empty finite set of messages $M(s)$. \end{enumerate} \end{remark}